Plastic Injection Process: From Pellet to Powder

 Where are these materials used and is RSP familiar with them?

 There are thousands of different types of plastic made using the process described above.
+If you want to learn more about this process, head over to our Plastic Injection Molding page for more information.
 Different plastics are needed depending on the environment the finished product will be used in, what it will be exposed to, the desired physical characteristics, and more… For example, a plastic such as polycarbonate (PC), which is known for its strength and consistency, is generally considered a good choice for medical products.
 RSP is an ISO 13485 certified medical molder for plastics and rubber.
 Polyamide (Nylon), on the other hand, is often selected for its durability and strength in industries like automotive, sporting equipment and industrial products.
 Other materials are selected because of the pricing per kilogram.
 For example, polypropylene (PP) is often selected because of its appealing price point.
 However, PP isn’t an ideal material if you need the product to meet tight tolerances, as PP has a high degree of variability when it comes to tolerance.

 Evaluating and selecting the right material can be daunting to do on your own, but the right contract manufacturer can help.
 RSP Inc. has years of experience advising customers in a wide variety of industries, including aftermarket automotive, medical devices, consumer products, industrial devices and many more.
 Here is a list of just some of the materials RSP Inc. has used for molded plastic parts: